GBSVM: Granular-ball Support Vector Machine: Related Work

-SVM is a widely used classifier \cite{Vapnik}.
-It is developed from the optimal classification plane in a linear separable classification.
-The basic idea is shown in Fig. \ref{fig:SVM}.
-Given a dataset $D=\{(x_i,y_i)(i=1,2,\dots, n, y_i \in \{+1,-1\})\}$, where $y_i$ denotes the label of $x_i$.
+The basic idea of traditional SVM is shown in Fig. \ref{fig:SVM}.
+Given a dataset $D=\{ (x_i,y_i), i=1,2,\dots, n, y_i \in \{+1,-1\} \}$, where $y_i$ denotes the label of $x_i$.
 In Fig. \ref{fig:SVM}, two colors represent two classes, i.e., ``+1'' and ``-1''. $l$ represents the optimal plane, also called the decision plane. $l_1$ and $l_2$ are the support planes parallel to $l$.
 The distance between $l_1$ and $l_2$ is the $margin$. $\omega$ and $b$ are the unit normal vector and the offset of $l$, respectively.
 In the linear separable case, the separable SVM is also called ``hard interval support vector machine'' as shown in Fig. \ref{fig:SVM}(a).
 Its learning strategy is to maximize the ``margin'' interval and formalize it into convex quadratic programming.
 The objective function of linear support vector machine in the separable classification is:

 The dual model of Eq. (\ref{equ:lSVM}) is: